Design for intelligence: Make friends with "The System"

 When a user views a reservation, your app should donate the details of that reservation to the system.

-These were just a few of the technologies which leveraged these three concepts: define, learn, and execute.
+These were just a few of the technologies which leverage these three concepts: define, learn and execute.

-Now I'll hand back to Mark to talk about next steps.
+Now I'll hand it back to Mark to talk about next steps.
+Thanks, Sofiane.

 We've hammered home a few key ideas.

-Intelligent experience we strive for should make the every day easier for people.
+The intelligent experience we strive for should make the everyday easier for people.

 It should help you get more value out of your devices and your apps.